andrey-aleshkov/backbone-uikit/README.md

 ## UIView

 The UIView class defines a rectangular area on the screen and the interfaces for managing the content in that area.

-    render: function() {

-        this.addSubview(new UIKit.UIView());

-        return this;
-    }

-More sophisticated content present by subclassing UIView and implementing the necessary drawing and event-handling.

 Because view objects are the main way your application interacts with the user, they have a number of responsibilities.
 Here are just a few:

 * Layout